-With regard to the distribution of the jumma among the Settlement of ryots, it is provided that the zemindars, talookdars, and others assessed in the first year by Government are equally and impartially to distribute the total assessment on the several villages contained in their zemindaries, talooks, or other lands, according to the rent received from them, and to render a full record of such distribution.5 If any village is omitted, it is to be forfeited to Government; and if wilful partiality is proved, the landholder is to be fined.6 These provisions are not intended to prevent the landholder from getting larger rents than such apportioned assessment, nor to oblige him to render accounts of the actual assessment. but only to supply a standard for fixing the revenue in case of transfer.7 As to talooks, the zemindars settled with are to enter into engagements with the talookdars continued under them for the same period as their own engagements, provided the talookdars will agree to such rent as the zemindars may be entitled to demand.
-And a full record of engagements made with the talookdars is to be delivered to the Collector.8 With regard to the istemrardars mentioned in Article 17, who have held their land at a fixed rent for more than twelve years, they are not to be liable to any increase of assessment either by the Government or the zemindar.
-If they have held for a less period the zemindar cannot enhance if precluded by his deed; but if the land is let in farm or held khas Government may enhance.'
-For the protection of the talookdars it is provided that the zemindar shall not demand any increase from the talookdar dependent on him, although himself subject to an increase of jumma, except upon proof to the Collector that he is entitled to demand such increase by the special custom of the district, or by the conditions of the talookdar's tenure, or by reason that the talookdar, by receiving abatement from his jumma, has subjected himself to the payment of the increase demanded, and that the lands are capable of affording it.2 If the zemindar is proved to have exacted more than he has a right to demand from the talookdar, he is to be subject to a penalty of double the amount exacted, payable to the party injured.3
+With regard to the distribution of the jumma among the Settlement of ryots, it is provided that the zemindars, talookdars, and others assessed in the first year by Government are equally and impartially to distribute the total assessment on the several villages contained in their zemindaries, talooks, or other lands, according to the rent received from them, and to render a full record of such distribution.
+If any village is omitted, it is to be forfeited to Government; and if wilful partiality is proved, the landholder is to be fined.6 These provisions are not intended to prevent the landholder from getting larger rents than such apportioned assessment, nor to oblige him to render accounts of the actual assessment, but only to supply a standard for fixing the revenue in case of transfer.
+As to talooks, the zemindars settled with are to enter into engagements with the talookdars continued under them for the same period as their own engagements, provided the talookdars will agree to such rent as the zemindars may be entitled to demand.
+And a full record of engagements made with the talookdars is to be delivered to the Collector.8 With regard to the istemrardars mentioned in Article 17, who have held their land at a fixed rent for more than twelve years, they are not to be liable to any increase

-1 Art.
+&lt;sup>1 Art.
 36. 4 Art.
 40, 7 Art.
 45.

-2 Art.
+&lt;sup>2 Art.
 37. 5 Art.
-43. 6 Art.
+43. 8 Art.
 50.

-3 Art.
-39. 6 Art.
-44.
+Art.
+44. Art.
+39.